simonescevaroli/advanced-algorithms-parallel-programming/README.md

-Project for _Advanced Algortihms and Parallel Programming_ (_Politecnico di Milano_, 2023-2024)
+Assignments for _Advanced Algortihms and Parallel Programming_ (_Politecnico di Milano_, 2023-2024)

-# Advanced Algorithms and Parallel Programming Assignments
+# Advanced Algorithms and Parallel Programming

 In the `assignment1` folder there is the code that solves the first assignment regarding "advanced algorithms".